 "Unfortunately today there are no Alzheimer's survivors.
 If you have Alzheimer's disease, you either die from it or die with it.
 Now we know that 1 in every 3 seniors dies with Alzheimer's disease or another dementia.
 Urgent, meaningful action is necessary, particularly as more and more people age into greater risk for developing a disease that has no cure and no way to slow or stop its progression," said Harry Johns, president and CEO of the Alzheimer's Association.

-By 2025, the number of people 65 and older with Alzheimer's disease is estimated to reach 7.1 million – a 40 percent increase from 5 million aged 65 and older currently affected.
+By mid-century, the number of Americans age 65 and older with Alzheimer’s dementia may grow to 13.8 million – a steep increase from the estimated 5.8 million Americans age 65 and older who have Alzheimer’s dementia today.
 Startling facts include:

 1 in 3 seniors dies with Alzheimer's or another dementia.

-Deaths from Alzheimer's increased 68 percent between 2000 and 2010, while deaths from other major diseases, including the number one cause of death (heart disease), decreased.
+Deaths from Alzheimer's increased 146.2% percent between 2000 and 2018, while deaths resulting from stroke, HIV and heart disease decreased.